2021 Seattle Seahawks season

 The 2021 season was the Seattle Seahawks' 46th season in the National Football League (NFL), their 20th playing their home games at their current venue, Lumen Field, as well as their 12th under head coach Pete Carroll.

-The Seahawks failed to improve on the previous year's 12–4 record after their Week 7 loss to the New Orleans Saints, and after their 20–10 loss to division rival and eventual Super Bowl LVI Champion Los Angeles Rams in Week 15, the Seahawks suffered their first (and, as of 2024, only) losing season since 2011, and their only losing season of the Russell Wilson era.
+The Seahawks failed to improve on the previous year's 12–4 record after their Week 7 loss to the New Orleans Saints.
+After their 20–10 loss to the division rival and the eventual Super Bowl LVI Champion, the Los Angeles Rams, in Week 15, the Seahawks suffered their first (and, as of 2025, only) losing season since 2011, and their only losing season of the Russell Wilson era.
 Following their Week 16 loss to the Chicago Bears, the Seahawks suffered their first double-digit losing season since 2009, finished last in their division for the first time since 1996, when they played in the AFC West, and were eliminated from playoff contention for the first time since 2017.

 The Seahawks continued to struggle defensively from the previous year, ranking dead last in total yards allowed, giving up a total of 2,254 yards in the first five games of season and were on pace to give up the most yards in a season in NFL history for the second straight year.
 Overall, the Seahawks allowed 6,445 yards, or 379.1 per game.
-Quarterback Russell Wilson also missed a game for the first time in his NFL career, missing three games after injuring his middle finger in Week 5 against the Rams.
-Backup quarterback Geno Smith would start in Wilson’s absence and eventually become the full time starter the following season.
+Wilson also missed a game for the first time in his NFL career, missing three games after injuring his middle finger in Week 5 against the Rams.
+Backup quarterback Geno Smith would start in Wilson's absence and eventually become the full time starter the following season.

 This was the first season since 2010 without longtime linebacker K. J. Wright, who signed with the Las Vegas Raiders on September 6, 2021.
 It was also the last season with Russell Wilson on the roster and the final season of linebacker Bobby Wagner's first stint with the team.
-Wagner was released on March 9, 2022, and signed a five-year contract worth up to $65 million with the defending Super Bowl LVI champion Los Angeles Rams on March 31 before being cut and returning to the Seahawks the next season, while Wilson was traded to the Denver Broncos along with a 4th round pick for quarterback Drew Lock, defensive lineman Shelby Harris, tight end Noah Fant, two first-round picks, two second-round picks and a fifth round pick on March 16.
+Wagner was released on March 9, 2022, and signed a five-year contract worth up to $65 million with the defending Super Bowl LVI champion Los Angeles Rams on March 31 before being cut and returning to the Seahawks the next season, while Wilson was traded to the Denver Broncos along with a 4th-round pick for quarterback Drew Lock, defensive lineman Shelby Harris, tight end Noah Fant, two first-round picks, two second-round picks and a fifth-round pick on March 16.
 Both were the last remaining members from their 2013 Super Bowl-winning season on the roster.